qbit/mycete/README.md

 Optionaly, only stuff you prepend with a ''guard_prefix'' will be published.
 Obviously the prefix will be removed first.

+Delete tweets and toots you posted by redacting the corresponding matrix message.

+If you upload images to the controlling matrix room, they will be appended to your next toot and tweet.

+Tweets and Toots may be favoured or reblogged / retweeted by using the `reblog_cmd` or `favourite_cmd` (specified in the `[matrix]` section) followed by the status URL or ID

+## from Mastodon back to Matrix

+`mycete` will also (optinally) inform you about toots that did not originate from `mycete` as well as when someone favourites or reblogs your status and when someone follows you.

+The controlling settings are `show_mastodon_notifications`, `show_own_toots_from_foreign_clients` and `show_complete_home_stream` in `[matrix]`

+Additionally it is possible to mirror your complete homestream or just part of it to other matrix rooms.
+For each room you may filter by tag, post visibility, sensitivity, weather it is an original toot or a reblog, weather our account posted it or someone else and weather or not we are following the author.

+To do this, create a separate configuration section for each room named `feed2matrix_xxxxx` where xxxxx is your name for that configuration.
+You can specify arbitrary many configurations, as only the ones listed in `[feed2matrix]configurations` are activated and used.

+In addition to the home stream, it is possible to subscribe tag streams using `[feed2matrix]subscribe_tagstreams` which will be mixed together with the homestream into one big stream which your configurations (s.a.) will then filter.

 ## Example Config

 ```